Holiday, Sabonis lead Pacers past Magic, 111-106

 ORLANDO, Fla.
+(AP) — Indiana Pacers shooting guard Aaron Holiday might want to get used to being a top scoring option off the bench after the way he consistently shot in the last few games.

-(AP) — Aaron Holiday scored 20 points, Domantas Sabonis had 16 points, 15 rebounds and six assists in his return from a three-game injury absence and the Indiana Pacers held off the Orlando Magic 111-106 on Friday night.
+Holiday scored 20 points and Domantas Sabonis added 16 points, 15 rebounds and six assists in his return from a three-game injury absence to help Indiana hold off the Orlando Magic 111-106 on Friday night.

 Holiday made six of Indiana’s 11 3-pointers, two nights after scoring a season-best 22 points in a victory over Minnesota.
-Sabonis returned from a sprained left ankle.
+He made his first four attempts from beyond the arc, giving him nine consecutive 3-point makes dating to April 3 against San Antonio.
+He finished 6 of 10 from beyond the arc Friday.

+“I’m not used to having great games, but I’m used to shooting the ball and making buckets, and I hold myself to a high standard,” said Holiday, who has made 13 of his last 19 3-point shots.
+“When I’m really mad is when I have really bad games.
+I had four turnovers today and that was just me making dumb plays.”

+Sabonis, who played for the first time since April 2 because of a sprained left ankle, did most of his damage in the first half when he compiled 11 points, 12 rebounds and five assists.

-Doug McDermott made 8 of 13 shots and added 19 points off the bench for Indiana.
+Doug McDermott made 8 of 13 shots and added 19 points off Indiana’s bench.
 The Pacers improved to 15-12 on the road and 20-6 when leading after three quarters.

+“We’re getting guys back, we moved the ball nicely and we’re sharing it really well,” Indiana coach Nate Bjorkgren said.
+“We’re getting big contributions from our bench.
+That overall readiness is what I’d like to see continue.”

 After seeing a lead once as large as 15 points shrink to three in the third quarter, the Pacers opened the fourth quarter with a 16-6 run to push the advantage back to 10.